Saint Cecilia and Pastor Lawrence: Characters

 Frederica is a holy lady saint from Hazelita and Giselbert's hometown who died after the wealthy family that kept her in custody only worshiped her holiness and refused to treat her like a mortal.

 Media

 Manga

 Written and illustrated by Hazano Kazutake, Saint Cecilia and Pastor Lawrence began serialization in Kodansha's Shōnen Magazine R online magazine on April 20, 2017.
-On January 20, 2023, the series was transferred to the Monthly Maga Kichi website after the disbandment of Shōnen Magazine R. As of February 2024, thirteen tankōbon volumes have been published.
+On January 20, 2023, the series was transferred to the Monthly Magazine Base website after the disbandment of Shōnen Magazine R. As of February 2024, thirteen tankōbon volumes have been published.
 In North America, Kodansha USA has licensed the series for English digital publication.